Police: 2 dead after warehouse explosion shakes Houston

-A massive explosion early Friday leveled a warehouse in Houston and damaged nearby buildings and homes, rousing frightened people from their sleep miles away and leaving one worker missing.
+HOUSTON (AP) — A massive explosion Friday leveled a warehouse in Houston, leaving at least two people dead, damaging nearby buildings and homes and rousing frightened residents from their sleep miles away, authorities said.

 Danny Wilson, 63, who lives less than a mile from the site, said he was sleeping when his wife woke him up.